First, be sure to celebrate.

 Fifth, submit the final version of your manuscript through EditorialManager.

-Sixth, authors of accepted manuscripts must complete a Transfer of Copyright Agreement Form and return it to the Journal Production Office at the American University campus by fax or as an email attachment to JOP_Production@journalofpolitics.org.
+Sixth, authors of accepted manuscripts must complete a Publication Agreement Form and return it to the Journal Production Office at the American University campus by mail or, preferably, as an email attachment to JOP_Production@journalofpolitics.org.
 This, along with timely responses to copy editor queries, is essential for the paper to be published in a timely manner.

-We currently have a lag time of about 9-12 months between final acceptance and print publication, but once your manuscript has been through final copyediting it will be posted on FirstView until the print version is published.
-Cambridge University Press will contact you for final approval of your manuscript before it is posted on FirstView.
-For additional details about publishing in FirstView – including how to cite your paper, – visit the Cambridge Journal’s FAQ on Online Publications.
-When the print issue in which your paper appears is published, the accepted manuscript will be removed from FirstView and standard citation formats should be used.
+We currently have a lag time of about 9-12 months between final acceptance and print publication.
+But once your manuscript has been through final copyediting, typesetting and proofs, it will be posted online by the University of Chicago Press.
+When the print issue in which your paper appears is published, the "Ahead of Print" manuscript will be removed and standard print citation formats should be used.